ParaLock/UE5OnWine/README.md

 1. (```GenerateProjectFiles.bat```, ```BuildUAT.bat```, ```RunUBT.bat```): ```dotnet msbuild``` does not work properly if it is allowed to run across multiple cores.
 Add ```-maxCpuCount:1``` to all msbuild calls which appear in various bat files to restrict msbuild to one core and fix the issue.
 2. (`UnrealEditor.Target.cs`) Add ```DisablePlugins.Add("ADOSupport");``` it seems unreal has a hard time compiling the required header under wine.
 3. (```WindowsPlatformFile.cpp```) It appears that Unreal does not correctly handle a specific failure mode with regards to overlapped and non overlapped file IO.
 The bug manifests when dealing with extremely large files (such as the cooked city sample bundle).
 I think the issue is that the engine is relying on a bug in the win32 API, a bug which is not present in the wine equivalent.
 The fix boils down to resolving an IO request using overlapped IO if the request fails under a normal IO code path.
+This fix is contained in ```fix_big_files.patch```.

 ## Debugging
 UE5 may at times freeze up or crash while being run under wine.
 Below is a set of recommendations for debugging and fixing various issues.